Get rid of your pests immediately.

 Moles are every lawn lover’s nightmare.
-If you have put all your time and effort into your lawn to make it look beautiful green and fresh, molehills suddenly appear.
-Besides the fact that molehills are annoying because the grass is difficult to walk on, the appearance of a lawn with molehills doesn’t get any better either.
-Nevertheless, moles are useful animals, also in your garden.
-Moles do in fact eat harmful insects on the roots of the plants in your garden.
-Unfortunately, the molehills are an undesirable side effect and to prevent further damage to your lawn, you should fight them.
+Have you put all the time and effort into your lawn to keep it looking nice and green and fresh, suddenly molehills appear.
+Besides the fact that molehills are a nuisance because the grass is difficult to walk on, the appearance of a lawn with molehills does not improve.
+Yet moles are useful animals, even in your garden.
+Moles eat harmful insects that prey on the roots of the plants in your garden.
+Unfortunately, molehills are an undesirable side effect and in order to prevent further damage to your lawn, you need to control them.

-It is not the case that moles directly cause nuisance to people themselves.
-Nor do moles pose any danger to people.
-It is the case, however, that lawn owners and farmers can experience a great deal of nuisance because of the many molehills that moles sometimes leave behind.
-Although a mole rarely rises above the ground, the molehill forms an exit from its system of corridors, which means that it sometimes rises to catch insects.
-Usually there are several molehills together and this can cause damage to the lawn or grassland.
-In severe cases, if the mole has dug a huge system of corridors and a particular type of soil, soil could collapse.
+It is not that moles directly cause nuisance to people themselves.
+Nor do moles pose any danger to humans.
+What is true is that lawn owners and farmers can experience a lot of nuisance from the many molehills that moles sometimes leave behind.
+Although a mole rarely comes above ground, the molehill forms an exit from its burrow, through which it sometimes emerges to catch insects.
+Many times there are several molehills together and this can cause damage to the lawn or grassland.
+In severe cases, if the mole has dug a huge burrow and with a certain type of soil, soil could collapse.

-Moles have no specific place of origin.
-A precondition for the mole is that there is soil in which they can dig well.
-So this must not be too dry, too stony or too sandy sand.
-Wherever there is a good digging ground, the mole can also occur.
-The presence of sufficient food is also a condition.
-The most important food of moles consists of earthworms.
-In Europe the mole occurs almost everywhere, but there are a few exceptions, such as some parts of Scandinavia, Ireland and some countries and islands in southern Europe.
+Moles do not have a specific place where they originally came from.
+A prerequisite for the mole is that there is soil in which they can dig well.
+So this should not be too dry, too stony or too sandy.
+So anywhere where there is good digging soil the mole can also occur.
+The presence of sufficient food is also a prerequisite.
+The main food of moles consists of earthworms.
+In Europe, the mole is found almost everywhere, but there are some exceptions, such as some parts of Scandinavia, Ireland and some countries and islands in southern Europe.

-There are various ways of controlling moles.
-A classic that has never helped is to flood the molehill with water, hoping that the mole will drown.
-The mole is lightning fast underground, so when you turn on your garden hose, the mole is long gone.
-If you are an animal lover and have no business damage from a mole, there is no need to fight moles by killing them.
-There are plenty of ways to fight moles with natural means or means they hate and stay away from your lawn anyway.
+Controlling moles can be done in several ways.
+A classic that has never helped is to fill the molehill with water, hoping the mole will drown.
+The mole is lightning fast underground so when you turn on your garden hose the mole is long gone.
+If you are an animal lover and have no business harming a mole, there is no need to control moles by killing them.
+There are also means enough to control moles with natural remedies or remedies that they hate and stay away from your lawn anyway.

 What can you do?

-An effective way to prevent moles from making molehills in your lawn is to cover the sandy soil with gauze before laying the lawn.
-Then pour a little sand and turf over it.
-If you want to protect your entire garden from moles, dig a trench along the edges of your garden up to about 40 centimetres and apply gauze there as well.
-In this way the mole will be stopped and can no longer enter your garden.
-Do you already have molehills but do you want to prevent moles from coming back?
-Then buy a natural pesticide in which the plant Keizerskroon is incorporated.
-Moles can smell very well and hate the smell of this plant.
-In a vegetable garden it sometimes helps to dig garlic bulbs into the ground.
-Moles also hate this smell.
+An effective way to prevent moles from making molehills in your lawn is to cover the sandy soil with wire mesh before laying the lawn.
+Over this, you then pour a little sand and the turf.
+If you want to protect your entire yard from moles, dig a trench along the edges of your yard to about 40 inches and apply mesh there as well.
+This way the mole will be stopped from entering your garden.
+Do you already have molehills but want to prevent moles from coming back?
+Then buy a natural pesticide that includes the plant Emperor’s Crown.
+Moles can smell tremendously well and dislike the smell of this plant.
+In a vegetable garden, it can sometimes help to dig garlic bulbs into the ground.
+Moles also dislike this smell.

-- Vibrations and odours are another way to fight moles.
-There are devices on the market that can cause slight vibrations where the mole is sensitive.
-Fragrances can also be used to prevent the mole from damaging your lawn.
+- Vibrations and scents are another way to control moles.
+There are devices on the market that can provide light vibrations where the mole is sensitive.
+You can also use scents to prevent the mole from attacking your lawn.

-- In a professional way, moles can be tackled with carbon monoxide.
+- In a professional manner, moles can be tackled with carbon monoxide.
 For this you need special equipment.
-It is therefore wise to call in a professional fighter for this method.
+Therefore, it is wise to hire a professional exterminator for this method.

 - You can make your garden as attractive as possible to the natural above-ground enemy of moles, such as foxes, herons, owls and storks.

-- Please contact a pest exterminator.
-The pest controller knows everything about the mole’s behaviour and can best control the moles.
+- Contact a pest controller.
+The exterminator knows all about the mole’s behavior and can thus best control moles.